TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Files/Index.rst

          The cObject used for rendering the files.
 It is executed once for every file.
-Note that during each execution you can find information about the current file using the getText property "file" with the "current" keyword.
+Note that during each execution you can find information about the current file using the getText property "file" :ref:`data-type-gettext-file` with the "current" keyword.
+         Look there to find out which properties of the file are available.

          **Example:**